Beliefs And Worries Which Sustain Shyness, Insecurity, And Social Anxiety

 "She looked at her phone for two seconds.
 I'm totally boring to talk to" (Being too quick to interpret any ambiguous information as negative)

 You texted your friend and she didn't get back to you right away?
 She hates you.
 Invited a friend out and he said he was busy?
 That's just an excuse.
-He just thinks you're too lame to be around.
-Said 'hi' to a classmate on campus and they seemed distracted?
+He just thinks you're too pathetic to be around.
+Said hi to a classmate on campus and they seemed distracted?
 They couldn't wait to get away from you.
 You offered your opinion in a group conversation and everyone went quiet for a millisecond?
 They were all thinking, "Who is this guy?
 Why is he even here?"

 "Ugh, I shouldn't have asked him how his weekend was.
 That was such a lame, unoriginal question."
-(Looking back on interactions after they've happened and dwelling on mistakes you 'know' you made)
+(Looking back on interactions after they've happened and dwelling on mistakes you "know" you made)

 Shyer people have a tendency to do post-mortems on their social interactions and then flagellate themselves up for any errors they felt they committed.
 In line with some of the other insecurities I mentioned, they tend to make their mistakes, if they were even true errors to begin with, out to be bigger deals than they were, and worry they'll have horrible consequences.
 Someone who went to a party and made a few drunken, slightly offensive jokes will fret that everyone was really annoyed, and that they've all decided not to hang out with them anymore.
 However, at any party most people do a dumb thing or two, and most of their friends don't give it more than a passing thought.